AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Linked Theory for Turn of the Golden witch.md

 There are a few possible explanations.
 Maybe she likes him but she is struggling with emotions related to feeling inadequate and/or also having feelings for another person (as we'll explore in a bit).
 Maybe she really doesn't like [[Characters/George\|George]] (as we'll also explore in a bit), either because she doesn't like the direction in which their relationship is going or because she's using that relationship as a stepping stone to achieve her goals.
-It's possible it's some mix of these is on the table.
+It's possible some mix of these is on the table.
-Could it be she is just being shy according to anime tropes?
+Could it be that she is just being shy according to anime tropes?
 Well it's not *impossible*, but given the weight this character has in our theories we can't make that assumption.

 She insists on magic being what granted them the miracle of their relationship, and she remarks that [[Characters/Kanon\|Kanon]] doesn't believe in this magic, in the ability to see a blue sky even when it's cloudy.
 As established, magic in Umineko is mostly about interpretation.
 The symbolism speaks for itself, doesn't it?
 She's looking at a grey sky and calling it blue, because that's what she desperately wants.